Naveenpoliasetty/Text-generator-using-Encoder-Decoder-model/README.md

 ## Working

 #### Text preprocessing
-Import Libraries:
-Import TensorFlow and the Tokenizer class from Keras.

-Define Input Text:<br>
-Create a variable named data that holds your input text.
-This could be any text data you want to process.

-Initialize Tokenizer:<br>
-Create an instance of the Tokenizer class called tk.
-Fit the tokenizer on the input text using the fit_on_texts method.
-This step builds a vocabulary based on the words in the text.

-Tokenization Loop:<br>
-Iterate over each line in the input text (assuming sentences are separated by '\n').
-Tokenize each sentence using the texts_to_sequences method of the tokenizer (tk).
-This method converts each word in the sentence to a numerical index based on the vocabulary learned during fitting.
-Create Sequences:<br>
-For each tokenized sentence, create sequences of increasing lengths, starting from the first word up to the entire sentence.
-Append these sequences to the sequences list.
-Import Pad Sequences:<br>
-Import the pad_sequences function from tensorflow.keras.utils.
-This function is used to ensure that all sequences in a list have the same length by padding or truncating them as needed.
-Pad Sequences:<br>
-Create a variable named input_sequence.
-Use pad_sequences to pad the list of sequences (squence) with zeros to ensure they all have the same length. maxlen is the maximum length of the sequences after padding. padding='pre' specifies that the padding should be added to the beginning of each sequence.
+The process involves iterating over each line in the input text, assuming sentences are separated by '\n'.
+Each sentence is tokenized using the `texts_to_sequences` method of a tokenizer (`tk`), converting words into numerical indices based on the vocabulary learned during fitting.
+Sequences of increasing lengths are then created for each tokenized sentence, starting from the first word up to the entire sentence, and appended to a list named `sequences`.
+Additionally, the `pad_sequences` function from `tensorflow.keras.utils` is imported to ensure all sequences have the same length.
+This function is then applied to the list of sequences (`squence`), padding or truncating them as needed and storing the result in a variable named `input_sequence`.

-Extracting Input Features (X):Create a variable named X.Select all rows and all columns except the last one from the input_sequence using input_squence[:,:-1].
-This is done to create input features for the model, excluding the last element in each sequence.
-Extracting Target Labels (y):Create a variable named y.
-Select all rows and only the last column from the input_sequence using input_squence[:,-1].
-This is done to create target labels for the model, representing the next element in each sequence.
+For feature extraction, variable `X` is created by selecting all rows and all columns except the last one from `input_sequence`, excluding the last element in each sequence.
+For target label extraction, variable `y` is created by selecting all rows and only the last column from `input_sequence`, representing the next element in each sequence.

-One-Hot Encoding Target Labels (y): Import the to_categorical function from tensorflow.keras.utils.
-Use to_categorical to convert the target labels (y) into one-hot encoded format. num_classes=255 specifies the number of classes for one-hot encoding.
-It assumes that the target labels range from 0 to 254.
+To prepare target labels (`y`) for training, they are one-hot encoded using the `to_categorical` function.
+The assumption is made that there are 255 classes, and the encoding is designed to cover the range from 0 to 254.

 ### Importing Necessary Modules: